 Authentication is not an additive experience.
 Users must do it.
-Capital One doesn't place this protocols for no reasons.
-But since this overall experience has built in friction, Users tend to acclimate, and self-adjusts to the given friction and that may cause side-effects.
-Complacency is one of them.
+Capital One doesn't place these protocols in place for no reason.
+But since this overall experience has built in friction, Users tend to acclimate and self-adjusts to the given friction; and that may cause side-effects.
+Complacency is one of those side-effects.

 Technology perspective: My personal forecast is multifactor authentication will evolve into a much robust experience that incorporates multiple technologies- such Cognitive Intelligence, IOT, and Blockchain.
 As an experience designer, I have a responsibility to understand underlying and consequential behaviors around MFA.
 The more users understand and use the concept the better it is for the whole industry.

 Business perspective: Businesses that understand users needs around security will always be exemplary in building customer relationships. “ I love that Capital One thinks of me and watches my back around security”- this is what I hear often in research.
 This connection is a definite value that future business leaders will keep in mind.
 Plus, the cost of identity verification/solutions is a great financial factor to consider.